Groundbreaking & Ribbon Cutting Tips

 We would be happy to help your business celebrate with a Grand Opening, Ribbon Cutting or Groundbreaking Ceremony.
 As you prepare, here are some tips and suggestions to help you execute an excellent event!

 - To have a Greater Omaha Chamber representative present, your company must be a member of the Chamber.
 Visit OmahaChamber.org/Belong for membership information.

-- The company must meet one of the following qualifications:
+- Your company must meet one of the following qualifications:

-- Changed ownership or under new management in the last six months
+- Your business changed ownership or is under new management within the last six months.

-- The Chamber staff can only attend during Chamber business hours 8-4:30 p.m.
+- A Chamber representative can only attend during Chamber business hours 8 – 4:30 p.m.

-- Please note, we observe Summer hours Memorial Day through Labor Day and will close at 1 p.m. on Friday afternoons.
+- The Chamber observes summer hours Memorial Day through Labor Day and will close at 1 p.m. on Friday afternoons.